The job may have changed, ‘but the heart of it stays the same’

-The three say the profession is gratifying, makes a true difference, and offers the ability for professional growth.
+The three say the skilled nursing is gratifying, makes a true difference, and offers the ability for professional growth.

 “There’s nothing more rewarding than helping your fellow man.
 You help people every single day.
 It truly is so rewarding.
 I don’t think I could do it for 30 years if I didn’t feel that way about it,” Purtell said.

-Page also sees great flexibility and opportunities for professional growth in the profession.
+Page also sees great flexibility and opportunities for professional growth in the profession especially for those who completed a doctor of nursing program.
 It “molds and reshapes itself.
 You, as a nurse, can mold and reshape yourself,” she said.